 From the Registration menu, click/choose the Register and Drop Sections menu option and follow the screen prompts.

-- If you need help, click to view the Register & Drop Sections (classes) HELP topic or call student technical support (STAR) at 217/353-3333.
+- If you need help, call the technical support desk at 217/353-3333.
 Watch the "Check Out WebAdvisor" video for tips and resources information.

 To withdraw from a class a student must either:

 A degree-seeking student withdrawing completely from Parkland should have an exit interview with a counselor or advisor.
 Call 217/351-2219 or stop by Counseling & Advising in U267.

 A student who never attends, or ceases to attend any course in which the student is enrolled or whose pattern of absences causes the faculty member to seriously question the intent of the student to further pursue the course or complete the course may be administratively withdrawn upon recommendation of the faculty member until midterm of the course.
 Attendance in an online class is measured in terms of student participation in online class discussions or contact with the faculty member.
 A student also may be withdrawn from a course by administrative action as a result of emergency or disciplinary procedures under the provisions of board policy on student rights and responsibilities.

 In keeping with the college’s no-late-registration policy for students who place into developmental classes, students who miss the first two meetings of a developmental class will be dropped without record on the recommendation of the instructor.
 The course will not appear on the student’s permanent academic records and a full refund will be given.
 Dropped students will be given the opportunity to register for late-start developmental classes.

 During the one-week period immediately following the last day to officially “drop without record,” each faculty member notifies the Office of Admissions and Records of those students on the class roster who have never attended class.
 The students will be administratively dropped, the course will appear on the students’ permanent academic records, and no refund will be given.